branchwag/work-day-scheduler/README.md

 ## Installation

 No installation required!
 This is simply a webpage!
+Access the page here: https://branchwag.github.io/work-day-scheduler/

 ## Usage